flatcar/Flatcar/ADOPTERS.md

     * N: Giant Swarm
       L: https://www.giantswarm.io/blog/time-to-catch-a-new-train-flatcar-linux
       D: Giant Swarm uses Flatcar within their Kubernetes Distribution.
-Flatcar is used on all providers (Azure, AWS, Google, OpenStack and Vmware).
+Flatcar is used on all providers (Azure, AWS, Google, OpenStack and VMware).
 Giant Swarm manages 100s of clusters with 1000s of nodes running on Flatcar across the planet.

     * N: Hedgehog
       D: Flatcar is the OS for the control node in our product.
 We like the air-gap deployment model and how easy it is to stand up a Kubernetes cluster